 Other Helpful Facts on the Label

 The food label has other facts about what is in 1 serving of the chosen food.
-For example, as you can see in the label on page 4, 1 serving of this macaroni and cheese has 3 grams of saturated fat and 3 grams of trans fat, a type of fat that is unhealthy for your heart.
+For example, as you can see in the label in Figure 1, 1 serving of this macaroni and cheese has 3 grams of saturated fat and 3 grams of trans fat, a type of fat that is unhealthy for your heart.
 The package includes 2 servings.
 If you eat the whole package, you will be eating 6 grams of saturated fat (2 servings x 3 grams per serving) and 6 grams of trans fat (2 servings x 3 grams per serving).
 Check the FDA listing in the Resources section for the link to more information on how to use the food label to help you eat healthier.

 How can I keep track of how much I am eating?